Timothy-L-Baron/turtle_art/README.md

 # turtle_art
-Turtle art with a lot of randomness resulting in a dizzying array of turtleness.
+Turtle art with a lot of randomness resulting in a dizzying array of colorful turtleness.